ggmessier/ggmessier.github.io/pages/data-orientation.md

 ### SQL Exercises

-- Using the information from Dr. Messier, create a connection to the MySQL server within DBeaver.
-- Open and browse the `Events` and `Rosters` tables.
-- Use SQL queries to do the following:
+Using the information from Dr. Messier, create a connection to the MySQL server within DBeaver and then open and browse the `Events` and `Rosters` tables.
+Once you verify you can view the data in the tables, write a series of SQL queries to do the following:

 1. Determine how many games have been played in total during the season?
 1. Determine how many home games were played by the New York Yankees?